- 1 1/2 pounds pork tenderloin, sliced into 6 to 8 pieces

 - 1 teaspoon chopped fresh dill, or 1/2 tsp dried

-In a large skillet over medium heat, melt 2 tablespoons of butter and cook the mushrooms for 6 to 8 minutes.
+In a large skillet over medium heat, melt 2 tablespoons of butter and cook the mushrooms for 6 to 8 minutes, or until tender and golden brown.
 Transfer to a bowl with a slotted spoon and set aside.
 Pour off liquid which accumulated in pan.

-Over medium-high heat, in the same skillet, melt the remaining 2 tablespoons of butter.
-Add the pork and cook 3 or 4 minutes on each side or until browned.
+In the same pan over medium high heat, melt the remaining 2 tablespoons of butter.
+Add the pork and cook for 3 or 4 minutes on each side or until browned.
 Add onion and cook 3 to 4 minutes, or until softened and light yellow.
 Sprinkle lightly with salt and pepper.
 Pour in the wine and half of the broth.
-Cover; lower heat to medium -low and cook for 15 minutes, or until the meat is tender.
+Cover; lower heat to medium -low and cook for 15 minutes, or until the meat is cooked through and tender.
 Transfer pork to a serving dish and keep warm.

 Serves 6 to 8.